 More worrying than the slow progress, is the fact that the gap between the best performing countries and those at the bottom of the index is widening.
 The rankings show that the top quartile has seen the average index improve by 3% whereas the bottom quartile has experienced an increase of only 0.5%.

-And cash is increasing in many of the best performing countries
+And Money in physical form such as banknotes and coins.
+More is increasing in many of the best performing countries

 The chart opposite lists the 23 best performing countries based on the Digital Money Index.
 One might expect to see a decline in cash usage in these countries due to substitution by digital money.
 Far from it.